 The pin-up girl dates back to the 1890s, when men's magazines featured scantily clad, glamorous models and actresses that their readers could 'pin up' on their walls.
 They moved into the realm of tattooing in the Second World War when soldiers immortalised beautiful women on their skin to carry with them at all times.
 The tradition of the pin-up and pin-up tattoo is as strong today in many different guises and for everyone, not just the soldier.

-If you're wanting to look further into this style, check out the following sources of inspiration: Sailor Jerry, Vargas girls, Gil Elvgren and Photoplay magazine.
+If you want to look further into this style, check out the following sources of inspiration: Sailor Jerry, Vargas girls, Gil Elvgren and Photoplay magazine.

 What You'll Need